AzureDataBox/azure-docs-rest-apis-public/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 For more information, see [About keys, secrets, and certificates](~/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](~/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md).

 ---
-uid: KeyVaultClient/2016-10-01/ImportCertificate
+uid: keyvault.importcertificate.importcertificate
 authorization: Requires the certificates/import permission.
-parameters:
+uriParameters:
     - name: api-version
       description: Use the latest service version, 2016-10-01.
-description: *content
+summary: *content
 ---

 Imports an existing valid certificate, containing a private key, into Azure Key Vault.
 The certificate to be imported can be in either PFX or PEM format.
 If the certificate is in PEM format the PEM file must contain the key as well as x509 certificates.